openhab/org.openhab.binding.zwave/doc/qubino/onoffthermo2_0_0.md

 ## Device Configuration

-The following table provides a summary of the 14 configuration parameters available in the Flush OnOff Thermostat 2.
+The following table provides a summary of the 14 configuration parameters available in the ZMNKID.
 Detailed information on each parameter can be found in the sections below.

 | Param | Name  | Description |